BLOG

 What Clients Want vs. What Agencies Typically Deliver

 The fix is simple: lead every report with a narrative.
 Start with the story, then support it with data.
 Not the other way around.
-Your agency reporting workflow should be built around insight delivery, not data collection.
+Your reporting workflow should be built around insight delivery, not data collection.

 Report Format Checklist